-Change to the specified directory before searching for the SConstruct, one, and the right-most -C option wins.
-(This option is nearly equivalent to -f directory/SConstruct, except that it will search for SConstruct, Sco
+Change to the specified directory before searching for the SConstruct, Sconstruct, Sconstruct, SConstruct.py Sconstruct.py or sconstruct.py file, or doing anything else.
+Multiple -C options are interpreted relative to the previous one, and the right-most -C option wins.
+(This option is nearly equivalent to -f directory/SConstruct, except that it will search for SConstruct, Sconstruct, sconstruct, SConstruct, py or sconstruct.py or sconstruct.py in the specified directory.)